Start With the Tool

-One calm path from city signal to next action
+One calm path from uncertainty to next action

 01

-Role, house age, issue state, local context, access, and urgency are enough to guide the next step without pretending every city works the same way.
+Role, house age, issue state, access, urgency, and any real local context are enough to guide the next step without pretending every sewer decision works the same way.

 02